BattleZips/BattleZips-Noir/README.md

 ### 8. Generate Frontend Files <a name="setup-8" />

-The Aztec Backend packages required for generating proofs do not currently work perfectly in frontend generated using [create-react-app](https://create-react-app.dev/).
-In order to get things to run we need to pass over the acir and circuit files for a specific circuit as well as port over the corresponding wasm files to the aztec backend packages.
+In order to get things to run in the frontend generated using [create-react-app](https://create-react-app.dev/) we need to pass over each circuit representation in acir.
 The process has been simplified to one command.
 All that needs to be run in the root directory of the app is:

 ```
 yarn generate-frontend-files